-Sweden, Bulgaria and Luxembourg.
-However, the largest fall is lately observed in some new members such as Poland (-10.0 percent), Slovakia (-8.6 percent), Lithuania and Romania.
-Only Slovenia showed a lower decline of energy intensity of -2.8 percent per annum.
-Despite these positive improvements in the figures of energy intensity in the EU, the new member countries (EU-13) still have higher values in 2013 (Table VII and Figure 1).
+Trend in energy intensity over time has also been down for EU; during the same period, almost all EU members show a decrease in energy intensity; the least energy intensive countries in the EU are after Ireland, Malta, Lithuania, Cyprus, Poland, Denmark and United Kingdom (UK), but the most energy intensive countries are Finland, Sweden, Bulgaria and Luxembourg.
+However, the largest fall is lately observed in some new members such as Poland (-10.0%), Slovakia (-8.6%), Lithuania and Romania.
+Only Slovenia showed a lower decline of energy intensity of -2.8% per annum.
+Despite these positive improvements in the figures of energy intensity in the EU, the new member countries (EU-13) still have higher values in 2013 (Table 7 and Figure 1).

-On the other hand, in most of the EU-13 countries, after the dramatic decline in energy intensity it is expected that the RCA figures of these countries exhibit better performances.
+On the other hand, in most of the EU-13 countries, after the dramatic decline in energy intensity it is expected that these countries RCA figures show better performances.
 Because it is widely accepted that competitiveness will be enhanced when industry consumes less energy.
-In other words, the more energy intensity means lower RCA figures.
+In other words, more energy intensity the low RCA figures.
 However the discussion on energy efficiency and industrial competitiveness is regarded with the concepts of technological capability, innovative capability and/or absorptive capacity.
-It means countries need such capacities if they
+It means countries need such capacities if they want to increase their energy efficiency and decrease